Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+Added option to switch right-side panels to left side of the screen

 Decreased the minimum size of the Chat Window panel so that the main picture area can be made larger

 Improved the way Tease AI validated scripts containing @PlayJOIVideo and @PlayCHVideo